Pop-up retail: History

-Temporary retail establishments date at least to the Vienna December market in 1298 and the European Christmas markets that followed.
-Seasonal farmer's markets, holiday fireworks stands, Halloween costume shops, consumer expos, and event-specific concessions are other examples of temporary retailing.
+European Christmas markets, seasonal farmers' markets, holiday fireworks stands, Halloween costume shops, consumer expos, and event-specific concessions are other examples of temporary retailing.

 The Ritual Expo was one of the first iterations of the modern pop-up retail store.
 Not yet referred to as pop-up retail, the 1997 Los Angeles event was created by Patrick Courrielche and was later branded as a one-day "ultimate hipster mall.”
 The event quickly caught the eye of large brands that saw the potential of creating short-term experiences to promote their products to target audiences.
 AT&T, Levi-Strauss, and Motorola worked with Courrielche to create pop-up shopping experiences across the country to market their products to young audiences.

 In November 2002, discount retailer Target took over a 220-foot-long boat at Chelsea Piers for a two-week stay on the Hudson River that coincided with Black Friday.
 Vacant, a Los Angeles, California based business specializing in pop-ups, arrived in New York in February 2003, working with Dr. Martens on a pop-up space at 43 Mercer Street.

 Song Airlines opened a pop-up shop in New York City in 2003.
 Comme des Garçons opened, for one year, a pop-up shop in 2004 with the 'Guerrilla Shop' tag.
 Trendwatching.com claims to have coined the term "Pop-Up Retail" in January 2004.
 In November 2013, Samsung opened a pop-up shop in New York City's Soho area that worked as a brand experience space.
 The temporary pop-up space was extended and eventually became a permanent retail space.
 In July 2015 Fourth Element opened the world's first underwater pop-up shop at a depth of 6 metres / 19 feet at TEKCamp.2015 in Somerset, England.

 Other brands that have developed pop-up shops as part of their campaigns include Kate Spade, Gucci, Louis Vuitton and Colette.

 Pop-up Retail began extending into other genres around 2009, when the Pop-up restaurant - temporary restaurants popping up in various locations - began growing in public interest and frequency.
 Just as car manufacturers are using the concept for the presentation and sale of new models.
 Suppliers of classic cars also offer vehicles in Classic Cars Pop-Up Stores.

 The trend is also widespread in the UK, where landlords have used the trend to fill vacant space.

 Newbury Street in Boston has recently become a hotbed for pop-up retail, hosting temporary storefronts for Martellus Bennett, Cotton, Kanye West and other local brands.